kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

    ![step 4c ](images/4c.gif)

-6. Connect the amplifier module pins to the ESP32 using a 5-pin terminal block:
+**7. Connect the amplifier module pins to the ESP32 using a 5-pin terminal block:**

    Remove the protective lid of the terminal block.
 Unscrew the top and bottom screw using a phillips screwdriver.
 It is best to start with one column at a time to avoid mismatching the pins.
 Use the same color for each individual connection.